-Whether a card is in or out of play is determined by the game area it is in.
+Whether a card is in or out of play is determined by the game area it is in (see Areas of the game, p.).

-Cards that are not either in play or in a resolution, entering-play or focusing area have the following limitations:
+Cards that are not in play or in a resolution, entering-play or focusing area have the following limitations:

-- 0.1.
-They may not be targeted. - 0.2.
-Abilities on them may not be used, and triggered traits on them are not triggered. - 0.3.
-They may not be bowed to pay costs. - 0.4.
-Their continuous traits do not produce effects on anything but the card itself. - 0.5.
-They are not influenced by effects.
+- They may not be targeted or perform actions. - Abilities on them may not be used, and triggered traits on them are not triggered. - They may not be used or changed to pay costs, unless the cost inherently takes them out of an out-of-play area (for example, discarding a Fate card from hand). - Their continuous traits do not produce effects on anything but the card itself. - They are not affected by effects.

 EXCEPTION: A delayed effect can affect a card out of play if it was in play when the effect was activated.